Aiven-Open/klaw-docs/docs/docs/HowTo/teams/switch-teams.md

 This section provides information on enabling the switch teams option for user profiles in Klaw and key considerations to keep in mind.

--   You can enable the switch team option in a user\'s profile by logging in as a superadmin or a user with `ADD_EDIT_DELETE_USERS` permissions.
+-   You can enable the switch team option in a user's profile by logging in as a superadmin or a user with `ADD_EDIT_DELETE_USERS` permissions.
 -   To switch between teams, users must have a list of available teams